Event Detection

 The top panel includes the title of the event, the affected areas/domains, and a View More Events button, that takes you back to the full event list.

-The event details section provides a brief summary of the event, the impact (see Event Impact Levels), the start date and duration, and the number of affected agents/unique tests.
+The event details section provides a summary of the event, why it was generated, the impact (see Event Impact Levels), the start date and duration, and the number of affected agents/unique tests.

 In addition, the Rate This Event link allows customers to provide detailed feedback on the usefulness of each event.